 Displaying Total Disk Usage Using df Command

 We’ll make use of the –total option to list out the total disk usage.
-We’ll combine it with the -h option to make it easier for us to view the size.
+To display the total disk usage of all filesystems, you can use the --total option in combination with the -h option for human-readable format.

 root@HowLinux:~# df -h --total